-Greta Brownlow, who has a doctorate in social and cultural studies in education, is a principal at ICF.
-She specializes in the California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) compliance.
-Over the course of her 20-year career as an environmental consultant, Greta has collaborated with numerous agencies, developers, and local communities in implementing development and infrastructure projects throughout California.
+With a doctorate in social and cultural studies in education, Greta specializes in California Environmental Quality Act (CEQA) and National Environmental Policy Act (NEPA) compliance.
+Using 20 years of environmental consultancy experience, she collaborates with agencies, developers, and local communities to implement development and infrastructure projects throughout California.

-Greta also serves as adjunct faculty at San José State University, where she has taught Environmental Planning and Private Development and Urban Planning, both graduate courses in the Department of Urban and Regional Planning.
-She has also taught Environmental Impact Assessment in the Environmental Studies Department at Cal State East Bay.
+Greta regularly teaches CEQA compliance courses for UC Davis Continuing and Professional Education and coordinates our internal environmental education training.
+She also serves as adjunct faculty at San José State University.
+There she teaches Environmental Planning and Private Development and Urban Planning and graduate courses in the Department of Urban and Regional Planning.
+Greta also taught Environmental Impact Assessment in the Environmental Studies Department at California State University, East Bay.

-Greta earned a Master of Arts in Urban Planning from U.C.L.A. and a Doctorate in Social and Cultural Studies in Education from UC Berkeley.
-Her doctoral research at UC Berkeley focused on public outreach and activism around new school planning in Los Angeles.
-A synopsis of this work was published in Building Schools and Community Connections: Outreach and Activism for New Schools in Southeast L.A., in Schools and Urban Revitalization: Rethinking Institutions and Community Development, Patterson, K. and Silverman, R., eds, New York: Routledge, 2013.b
+Greta holds a master’s degree in Urban Planning from UCLA and a doctorate in Social and Cultural Studies in Education from UC Berkeley.
+Her doctoral research focused on public outreach and activism around new school planning in Los Angeles.

 - Rivasplata, A., and Brownlow, G. (2020).
 Practical CEQA: A stepwise guide to California Environmental Quality Act compliance.